aodenis/llama-vulkan/README.md

 * Basic evaluation of the 7B model

 ## TODO
-* Support for memory swapping and dynamic memory types finding
+* Support for memory swapping
 * Faster initialization
 * Proper interface
 * Support for more models